 The 10 Best Log Splitter Wedges

-This wiki has been updated 21 times since it was first published in November of 2018.
+This wiki has been updated 26 times since it was first published in November of 2018.
 Humans have been breaking down wood since we first harnessed fire.
 While the tools to do this have changed somewhat over time, the concept itself is rooted in simple physics, and to this day, wedges are still a preferred means of splitting overly large logs into multiple pieces.
 Following are the best-engineered, easiest-to-use, and most-economical modern models.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes